To breastfeed, you need at least these two things.

 - Breast Pads: You might be a leaker, you might not.
 In the first few weeks, almost everyone finds breastfeeding to be a little messy, so it is good to have a stash.
 Do me a favor and start with disposables, especially if your nipples are broken down at all.
 Think of it as a clean bandage.
 Put on a fresh, clean breast pad after each nursing session instead of a dirty used pad or a dirty bra.
 Then, once your nipples are nice and healed up and feeling good, use whatever your little heart desires.

 There it is.
 There is my short list of must haves.
 In my opinion, all the other stuff is marketed to you to play upon your ignorance and fear.
 They know that you will buy more stuff if it means you get a shot at making breastfeeding work.

 There are some other products for sore nipples like hydrogels and soft shells that you may need, but if I were you, I would just wait and see if you need them before forking out all that extra money.
 That’s up to you.

 Now, as far going back to work, there are some other products you will need.
 So, if you want to buy more stuff, here are some good products to buy.

-Come see me or one of my fabulous colleagues at The Birth Center in Wilmington, DE.
+I offer both both virtual and in person lactation consultations, depending on your unique needs and circumstances.
 Let us take the time to teach you about your own unique baby and breastfeeding relationship during a one on one consultation.